EmmanuelRoux/ngx-matomo-client/README.md

 Matomo can be easily mocked and tested by declaring either `provideMatomoTesting()` providers or `MatomoTestingModule` in `TestBed`.

 All these symbols can be imported from `ngx-matomo-client/testing`.

+### Can I use `ngx-matomo-client` in a zoneless Angular application?

+Matomo is fully compatible with zoneless applications out of the box.

 ## Roadmap